jysandy/jysandy.github.io/content/posts/gradient-water-rendering.md

     class="full-width-image"
     caption="What am I missing?" >}}

+This problem had me stumped.
+Gradient isn't simply a side project, however - I was to submit it as my university coursework, and I was on a deadline.
+So at this point, I decided to stop working on the water and move on to other features, with the intention of working on the water later after I was done with my submission.

-I was pretty stumped for a while, until I went on holiday and came across a large lake.
-There, I made some observations about the water's appearance.
+After the semester ended, I came across a large lake while on holiday.
+Here, I made some observations about the water's appearance that would lead to a breakthrough.

 {{< figure
     src="/images/water-rendering/reference.jpg"